 Isn't that just the sort of thing which Biblical law would contain?
 Of course there are death penalties in Biblical law.
 And there are clothing regulations in Biblical law.
 Why not a death penalty for failing to wear tassels in some obscure chapter in Leviticus?

 No, there is no death penalty for wearing the wrong clothing in Biblical law.
-There is actually no law against wearing mixed fabrics (although some Jews interpret it that way).
+There is actually no law against wearing mixed fabrics (although some Jews have interpreted it that way).
 In two places (Lev.19:19 and Deut.22:11) there is a law against wearing shaatnez, which is a specific combination fabric of linen (made of flax) and wool.
 This probably had to do with a particular pagan practice of the time, from which God wanted to separate His people.
 We just don't know for sure now.
-No other fabric combinations are prohibited, but Jewish/rabbinic legal interpretation wrongly carries this farther than the face value interpretation.
+No other fabric combinations are prohibited, but some Jewish legal interpretations have wrongly carried this beyond the face value interpretation.